 I was recently talking with a high school student about math, and she said something that really resonated with me.
 She had some homework problems that she did not know how to do.
 The teacher had shown examples in class, but the homework problems were slightly different.
-She explained, “It’s like all of my math knowledge could be represented by separate chains and each of my chains have a broken link.
+She explained, “It’s like all of my math knowledge could be represented by separate chains, and each of my chains has a broken link.
 I listen while the teacher describes how to do the problem, but usually there seems to be a part that they skip or that I don’t understand.
 Suddenly they have the answer written down, and I don’t know how they got from what I understood last to that answer.”

-What if Our Approach to Teaching Math is Wrong?
+What If Our Approach to Teaching Math Is Wrong?

-Studies at the Mangels Lab of Cognitive Neuroscience of Memory and Attention at Baruch College at the City University of New York found that when math is taught in a stressful and high pressure atmosphere where students do not feel successful, this can lead to significant math anxiety which inhibits math performance.
+Studies at the Mangels Lab of Cognitive Neuroscience of Memory and Attention at Baruch College at the City University of New York found that when math is taught in a stressful and high-pressure atmosphere where students do not feel successful, this can lead to significant math anxiety which inhibits math performance.
 This math anxiety tends to affect our most promising high-achieving students.

-Often, when this happens, teachers and parents are told to address it with strategies to calm and refocus the student, but what if the real problem is the way we are teaching math?
-It is as if we are trying to teach students to navigate by showing them one random set of directions or by putting one starting point and destination in Google Maps and then going over each of the resulting turns.This makes math knowledge like chains where students must remember each step or link in order to successfully navigate the problem.
+Often, when this happens, teachers and parents are told to address it with strategies to calm and refocus the student, but what if the real problem is the way we’re teaching math?
+It’s as if we’re trying to teach students to navigate by showing them one random set of directions or by putting one starting point and destination in Google Maps and then going over each of the resulting turns.This makes math knowledge like chains where students must remember each step or link in order to successfully navigate the problem.
 It also results in the student not understanding how a new piece of math knowledge relates to what they’ve learned previously.

-What Would This Look Like and How Would it Work?
+What Would This Look Like, and How Would It Work?

 To use this method, teachers would act as facilitators.
-They would present the class with the problem, then in small groups or as a whole group, students would describe what they notice.
+They would present the class with the problem, then in small groups or as a whole class, students would describe what they notice.
 The teacher would summarize and list these observations while asking questions and providing information that would lead students in their problem-solving.
 Students would then work as a group to brainstorm methods to arrive at a solution.
-The teacher would summarize and list each method with the group and lead the class towards deciding which method was most effective.
+The teacher would summarize and list each method with the group and lead the class toward deciding which method was most effective.

-What are the Advantages of Teaching Math this Way?
+What Are the Advantages of Teaching Math This Way?

-If students get a job where they use math, they will probably need to know how to apply their knowledge of math to solve complex and unique problems.
-They will have to use problem solving to work through to a solution, and they will have the opportunity to brainstorm with others.
+5. This method is more applicable to how math is used in adulthood: If students get a job where they use math, they will probably need to know how to apply their knowledge of math to solve complex and unique problems.
+They’ll have to use problem-solving to work through to a solution, and they’ll have the opportunity to brainstorm with others.
 Even students who do not grow up to pursue a career where they use math will have to use math to solve everyday problems.
 These real-world problems also require that a student think critically about which math skill to apply based on the current situation.